SCDTP social sciences funding

 To discuss your own research project proposal and find out more about postgraduate programmes in Psychology at the University, contact the lead of the research centres listed above or the Departmental Research Degrees Coordinator (Professor Alan Costall - email@example.com)

-Area Studies projects available
+Area Studies projects available (currently closed)

 - Expertise in Supranational Politics: the European Parliament Research Service, Policy-Making, and the Democratic Deficit.
 Supervisory team: Professor Wolfram Kaiser, Dr Ed Stoddard, and Dr Nora Siklodi – contact – firstname.lastname@example.org

 - Using risk theories to understand the displacement of political and military risk in lethal drone use by the US and UK.
 Supervisory team: Dr Peter Lee, Dr Alison Wakefield, and Dr Risto Talas – contact – email@example.com

 - Assessing the Character of Contemporary US/UK Counter Terrorism Engagement in West Africa.
 Supervisory team: Tony Chafer, Dr Ed Stoddard, and Dr Elisa Lopez Lucia – contact – firstname.lastname@example.org